 The BENEFRI Neuroscience Program is a convention between the universities of Bern and Fribourg and is available to GHS candidates.
-Its purpose is the organization of joint postgraduate courses and lectures for PhD candidates in Neuroscience at the two universities.
-At the moment, it includes the Faculty of Medicine in Bern and the Faculty of Science in Fribourg.
+Its purpose is the organization of joint postgraduate courses and lectures for doctoral candidates in Neuroscience at the two universities.
+At the moment, it includes the Faculty of Medicine in Bern and the Faculty of Science and Medicine in Fribourg.

 The Lemanic Neuroscience Doctoral School (LNDS) organizes student training in both theoretical and experimental aspects of neuroscience.